Puppet-RampUpProgram/control-repo/site/role/README.md

 ## Organization and Namespaces

-Roles should be organized in a hierarchical form with product categories that descend into more specific things.
+Roles should be organized in a hierarchical form with product categories that descend into more specific services for the product.
 DO NOT just throw all your roles at the root of the `manifests/` folder.
 Oh, and please use sub-folders for related roles.

 ### The Product folders

 `/manifests/<product>/`

   * This directory should contain roles that manage nodes running specific product line functions.
+  * For example:
-  * For example, `/manifests/fastb/web_be.pp` is `FastB product Web Back-end`.
+    * `./manifests/fastb/web_be.pp` is `FastB product Web Backend`.
+    * `./manifests/spiders/database.pp` is `Spiders product SQL Database Backend`.